deval-d/linalg-kernels/readme.md

 both LP64 and ILP64 callers.
 Though since LAK is contiguous-only, strides are asserted to be 1.

-The only Level-3 routine implemented right now is `gemm`, and it's currently optimized for "short" matrices, roughly under `256 x n`, where `n` can go up to 2048.
+The only Level-3 routine implemented right now is `gemm`.

 ```rust
 use lak::l3::gemm;